 Nearly one in three women suffer symptoms that result from pelvic floor issues, most commonly from prolapse.
 Urogynecology has been a subspecialty since the 1990s, and Southeast Texas OB/GYN Associates, PA, of Beaumont, Texas, has Dr. James F. Kirby serving the practice.
-Call the office or book an appointment online if you’re experiencing problems related to pelvic organ prolapse.

 A gynecological specialty field, urogynecology typically deals with urinary and fecal incontinence due to the effects of pelvic organ prolapse, a condition that often affects older women who have experienced one or more vaginal births, or who have connective tissue disorders.
 This specialty covers disciplines of reproductive, urinary, and gastrointestinal health, which may combine in women who have experienced prolapse.